danday74/chapter-and-verse/README.md

 `chapter-and-verse` reports 3 John 15 as valid.
 However, this verse does not exist in the KJV wherein it has been merged with 3 John 14.

-This is the only discrepancy with the KJV.
+This is the only `chapter-and-verse` discrepancy with the KJV.

 Compare [3 John 14-15 ESV](https://www.biblegateway.com/passage/?search=3+john+14-15&version=ESV "Jesus loves you") with [3 John 14 KJV](https://www.biblegateway.com/passage/?search=3+john+14&version=KJV "Jesus loves you")